 - Binding Type – If you’re publishing a print book, you will select either paperback or hardcover, which come with several additional options to choose from.
 Note that not every interior or binding type is available for each trim size.
 To see the combinations of available offerings, you can use our Print and Shipping Calculator or view our trim sizes here.

 - Page Count – This is the total number of pages in your interior file (including blank pages).

 - ISBN – The ISBN (International Standard Book Number) is a unique number assigned to every book and is required for distribution.
 No two books can have the same ISBN.
 Additionally, each format of a book must have its own ISBN.
-For example, a paperback, hardcover, and ebook of the same title will each have its own unique ISBN.
-Bowker issued ISBNs can be purchased at a discount from IngramSpark during title setup for US accounts.
+For example, a paperback, hardcover, and ebook of the same title will each have their own unique ISBN.
+Bowker issued ISBNs can be purchased at a discount from IngramSpark during title setup for US publishers.

 - SKU – If you do not want to purchase an ISBN, you may use a SKU instead.
 It is important to keep in mind that SKUs are not accepted in the distribution channels, so distributors will not be able to stock or sell your title if it has a SKU instead of an ISBN.

 Once you’ve handled important pieces of your title setup process such as format, title, author, and book description, it’s time to move on to pricing, book distribution, and file upload.
 Pricing and book distribution methods are additionally important pieces of your book’s metadata used to convey vital information about your book to customers, bookstores, libraries, and other retailers.
 And without files, there’s no book.
 Here’s what you need to know about each of these steps when setting up a title with IngramSpark.